Scenic valley view of snow-covered mountains and village in Val d'Isère ski area.

 Snowboarders, skiers and racers unite

 They do this at the Oakley Valpark between Bellevarde and La Daille.
-You can reach it from the Funival and Olympique or by the Mont Blanc chair.
+You can reach it from the Funival and Olympique or the Mont Blanc chair.
 It shares an area and a poma-lift with the permanent race-against-the-clock course here.
 It boasts a good range of rails and kickers for all standards.

 So if you’re planning to go off-piste, read the daily MeteoFrance avalanche report, hire a guide, make sure you’ve got the right equipment, and go along to one of Henry’s Avalanche Talks – or join one of his safety courses.
-Henry is the local-based expert and he could save your life.
+Henry is the local-based expert, and he could save your life.

 Weather reports and equipment rental

-Radio Val d’Isere (96.1fm), broadcast from the Tourist Office in French, English, and German is not exactly cutting edge wireless.
+Radio Val d’Isère (96.1fm), broadcast from the Tourist Office in French, English, and German, is not exactly cutting-edge wireless.
 But it gives you the latest on the weather and the lifts in English, every half-hour 8.10-10.10am.

-Where to Learn
+Where to Learn to ski in Val d’Isere

-One of the chief glories of Val d’Isere is the quality of its ski schools.
+One of the chief glories of Val d’Isère is the quality of its ski schools.
 There are 19 of them and several are staffed by British instructors.

-Given the quality of the terrain and the fact that the pockets of the resort’s core clientele are deep, it’s no real surprise that many of the best ski instructors in the Alps work here.
-For the most part they make damn sure you’ll have a fantastic time whenever you book a ski lesson.
+Given the quality of the terrain and the fact that the pockets of the resort’s core clientele are deep, it’s no surprise that many of the best ski instructors in the Alps work here.
+For the most part, they make damn sure you’ll have a fantastic time whenever you book a ski lesson.
 This is one of the best places in the world for competent skiers to learn how to ski in all kinds of snow conditions, including bumps and powder.

 The standard of ski and snowboard schools is top notch

-Another attraction for beginners is the high quality of instruction in Val d’Isere.
+Another attraction for beginners is the high quality of instruction in Val d’Isère.
 On the whole, they’re a highly-motivated bunch – and there are quite a few Brits among them.
-Chances are you’ll be in good hands if you sign up with one of them.
+Chances are, you’ll be in good hands if you sign up with one of them.

 Make sure you book a guide for the off-piste